molinfo-vienna/software-development/ADVANCED_CI_CD.md

 9. Builds the package
 10. Publishes to PyPI if the event is a push to main

+## Noteworthy comments

+The most important tools are:

+* pylint
+* pydocstyle
+* coverage
+* black
+* isort

+`Black` and isort come basically for free, since they only re-formart your code.

+`pylint` is probably the most comprehensive linter and should catch most linting problems.

+`pydocstyle` helps to have consistent doc-string throughout the project.

+The test coverage from the `coverage` package can give very valuable insides while developing/writing test and is a quality measure for a project.
+Also, a minimum threshold for code coverage can be set in the CI/CD pipeline to ensure high coverage.

+A project passing a CI/CD template with these packages is already a trustworthy project.

 ## Customizing the Workflow

 You can customize this workflow based on your project's needs.
 For example:

-- Add multiple Python versions for testing
+* Add multiple Python versions for testing
-- Include coverage reporting
+* Include coverage reporting
-- Add deployment steps for different environments (staging, production)
+* Add deployment steps for different environments (staging, production)
-- Integrate with other services (e.g., Docker, AWS)
+* Integrate with other services (e.g., Docker, AWS)

 ### CI/CD services